lengran/CS2AnnouncementBroadcaster/README.md

 The plugin reads the configuration files in the **cfg** directory to load the messages and broadcast them accordingly.

+The plugin will automatically load the configuration files when server starts.
+You could also use the command "**css_abreload**" or type "**!abreload**" to mannually reload configuration.

 ### How to write a configuration file?

 You can start from the example file provided in the *cfg/messages.json.example*.
 Detailed usage will be provided in [next section of this README file](https://github.com/lengran/CS2AnnouncementBroadcaster?tab=readme-ov-file#type-of-messages).